Cross Country Ski Trail Conditions in Grand Marais

 The Pincushion Mountain Trail System is a 25 kilometer silent sport trail system perched high above Lake Superior, 2 miles north of Grand Marais, Minnesota.
 Because of its varied terrain, excellent trail design and spectacular vistas of Lake Superior and Devil Track River canyon…

-The ski trails at Pincushion are maintained by the North Superior Ski and Run Club, with the financial support of sponsorships and memberships and also a grooming grant we receive from the Great MN Ski Pass program.
+The ski trails at Pincushion are maintained by the Pincushion Ski and Run Club, with the financial support of sponsorships and memberships and also a grooming grant we receive from the Great MN Ski Pass program.

-Click here to become a member or renew your NSSRC membership
+Click here to become a member or renew your PSRC membership

 Click here to purchase or renew your Great MN Ski Pass (required to ski at Pincushion and other MN public ski areas)